Hartlepools Steam Tramways

 Although a significant number of passengers were carried, the financial situation inevitably meant that maintenance suffered, as a consequence of which accidents increased, piling problem upon problem, and there was still the matter of the debenture interest.
 Things came to a head on the 12th April 1889, when the debenture holders (the Debenture Corporation) successfully applied for the appointment of a receiver, the HSTCo presumably having been unable to service the debt.

-The tramway was unsuccessfully put up for sale — on the 7th July 1890 — afterwards struggling on under the receiver, its general unreliability and lack of anything approaching punctuality becoming a running joke amongst the combined populaces of the Hartlepools.
+The tramway was unsuccessfully put up for sale — on the 7th July 1890 — afterwards struggling on under the direction of the receiver, its general unreliability and lack of anything approaching punctuality becoming a running joke amongst the combined populaces of the Hartlepools.
 The tramway service finally expired on the 21st February 1891, and though several efforts were made to revive steam services, they all failed.

 Uniforms